 LifeIncome is a life insurance policy and the policy owner of LifeIncome (you) is the life insured.
 The life insured must be a natural person.
 LifeIncome can only be commenced by an individual.
-The policy owner has full ownership and switching rights.
+The policy owner has full ownership, withdrawal and switching rights.
 The policy owner can choose to nominate a Reversionary Beneficiary who becomes the policy owner in the event of the original policy owner's death.

-If you nominate a Reversionary Beneficiary to receive regular payments upon your death, the Reversionary Beneficiary (unless removed or ineligible) becomes the succeeding policy owner and life insured of Lifelncome and has full ownership and switching rights and the right to nominate beneficiaries.
+Please note, a Reversionary Beneficiary will not have withdrawal rights if the policyowner has waived the Reversionary Beneficiary's right to a Withdrawal Benefit.
+If you nominate a Reversionary Beneficiary to receive regular payments upon your death, the Reversionary Beneficiary (unless removed or ineligible) becomes the succeeding policy owner and life insured of LifeIncome and has full ownership and switching rights and the right to nominate beneficiaries.